The BEST Filipino Chicken Adobo (Tender, Saucy, One Pot, Easy)

 Add Ins and Variations

-One you master the basic chicken adobo recipe, it’s easy to get creative:
+Once you master the basic chicken adobo recipe, it’s easy to get creative, but do not overalter the recipe as it loses the signature essence of Filipino adobo:

 • Add coconut cream for a rich and indulgent island twist on the classic recipe.